hanxiaomax/Learncpp_CN/docs/5-6-Relational-operators-and-floating-point-comparisons.md

 COPY

-std::abs() is a function in the `<cmath> `header that returns the absolute value of its argument.
+`std::abs()` is a function in the `<cmath> `header that returns the absolute value of its argument.
 So `std::abs(a - b) <= absEpsilon` checks if the distance between _a_ and _b_ is less than whatever epsilon value representing “close enough” was passed in.
 If _a_ and _b_ are close enough, the function returns true to indicate they’re equal.
 Otherwise, it returns false.

 While this function can work, it’s not great.
 An epsilon of _0.00001_ is good for inputs around _1.0_, too big for inputs around _0.0000001_, and too small for inputs like _10,000_.

-As an aside…
+!!! cite "题外话"

     If we say any number that is within 0.00001 of another number should be treated as the same number, then:

 	-   1 and 1.0001 would be different, but 1 and 1.00001 would be the same.
 That’s not unreasonable.
 	-   0.0000001 and 0.00001 would be the same.
 That doesn’t seem good, as those numbers are two orders of magnitude apart.
 	-   10000 and 10000.00001 would be different.
 That also doesn’t seem good, as those numbers are barely different given the magnitude of the number.

 This means every time we call this function, we have to pick an epsilon that’s appropriate for our inputs.
 If we know we’re going to have to scale epsilon in proportion to the magnitude of our inputs, we might as well modify the function to do that for us.